ikunal-04/dodo/README.md

 - **Automatic Backoff**: If a 429 is encountered, the system pauses based on the `Retry-After` header.

 ### Component Architecture
 The UI is built using a **Compound Component** pattern where appropriate.
 Reusable components (Cards, Buttons, Inputs) are separated from business logic, ensuring maintainability and scalability.
-Radix UI primitives are used to ensure accessibility without compromising on the custom design.
+Shadcn UI primitives are used to ensure accessibility without compromising on the custom design.

 ## 📁 Project Structure